evan-hammerstein/HyphaTracker/README.md

 * Update `roi_polygon` for custom regions of interest

-* Use different magnification levels to adjust pixel-to-area conversion factors
+* Change magnification to adjust pixel-to-area conversion factors

 # Notes

-* Ensure input images are preprocessed for optimal results
+* Ensure input images are preprocessed

 * Review logs for any warnings or errors during processing